-I’m not going to lie but this is the one thing in my blogging life that I struggle with massively – blogging consistently.
+I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 But if you take a peek at all the successful bloggers in your niche, you’ll notice that they have one thing in common.